kohei-us/mdds/README.md

 Packed trie map is nearly identical to the trie map counterpart except that this one is immutable.
-It packs all its content in a contiguous array for optimium storage and lookup efficiency.
+It packs all its content in a contiguous array for optimum storage and lookup efficiency.

 API Documentation
 =================